PpAaMm19945/stage-builder/public/books/My First Books/my-feelings-today/content.md

 # Page 11
 ![Page 11](images/page-11.png)

-Amina feels CURIOUS when she sees a tiny bug.
+I feel CURIOUS when I see a tiny bug.

 **Ask:** What do you like to explore?